-Israeli residents who are individuals are generally subject to Israeli income tax for dividends paid on our ordinary shares (other than bonus shares or share dividends) at a rate of 25%, or 30% if the recipient of such dividend is a "substantial" shareholder (as defined below) at the time of distribution or at any time during the preceding 12-month period.
+Israeli residents who are individuals are generally subject to Israeli income tax for dividends paid on our ordinary shares (other than bonus shares or share dividends) at a rate of 25%, or 30% if the recipient of such dividend is a "substantial shareholder" (as defined below) at the time of distribution or at any time during the preceding 12-month period.

-Recently, the Israeli Parliament passed the Reduction the Deficit and Coping with Implications resulting from the Global Economic Crisis (Legislative Amendments), 2012 according to which starting in 2013, an additional income tax at a rate of 2% will be imposed on high earners whose annual income or gains exceed NIS 811,560.
+As of January 1, 2013, an additional income tax at a rate of 2% will be imposed on high earners whose annual income or gain exceeds NIS 811,560.

-A "Substantial Shareholder" is generally a person who alone, or together with his relative or another person who collaborates with him on a regular basis, holds, directly or indirectly, at least 10% of any of the "means of control" of the corporation.
+A "substantial Shareholder" is generally a person who alone, or together with his relative or another person who collaborates with him on a regular basis, holds, directly or indirectly, at least 10% of any of the "means of control" of the corporation.
 "Means of control" generally include the right to vote, receive profits, nominate a director or an officer, receive assets upon liquidation, or instruct someone who holds any of the aforesaid rights regarding the manner in which he or she is to exercise such right(s), and all regardless of the source of such right.

 The term "Israeli Resident" is generally defined under Israeli tax legislation with respect to individuals as a person whose center of life is in Israel.
-The Israeli Tax Ordinance New Version, 1961 (as amended by Amendment Law No. 132 of 2002) (the "Israeli Tax Ordinance") determines that in order to determine the center of life of an individual, account will be taken of the individual's family, economic and social connections, including: (a) place of permanent home; (b) place of residential dwelling of the individual and the individual's immediate family; (c) place of the individual's regular or permanent occupation or the place of his permanent employment; (d) place of the individual's active and substantial economic interests; (e) place of the individual's activities in organizations, associations and other institutions.
-The center of life of an individual will be presumed to be in Israel if: (a) the individual was present in Israel for 183 days or more in the tax year; or (b) the individual was present in Israel for 30 days or more in the tax year, and the total period of the individual's presence in Israel in that tax year and the two previous tax years is 425 days or more.
+The Israeli Tax Ordinance New Version, 1961 (as amended by Amendment Law No. 132 of 2002) (the "Israeli Tax Ordinance") determines that in order to determine the center of life of an individual, account will be taken of the individual's family, economic and social connections, including: (a) place of permanent home; (b) place of residential dwelling of the individual and the individual's immediate family; (c) place of the individual's regular or permanent occupation or the place of his permanent employment; (d) place of the individual's active and substantial economic interests; (e) place of the individual was present in Israel for 183 days or more in the tax year; or (b) the individual was present in Israel for 30 days or more in the tax year, and the two previous tax years is 425 days or more.
 The presumption in this paragraph may be rebutted either by the individual or by the assessing officer.